Flip trick: Laser flip / 360 Heel

 A flip trick in which a frontside 360 shuvit is combined with a heelflip (also known as frontside 360 shove-it heel flips)—the trick was invented by Mullen.
 Professional skateboarder Torey Pudwill has been recognized for his laser flips and he performed the trick for the "Trickipedia" section of The Berrics website.
 Double laser flips have also been performed.

 Inward heelflip

 A backside-pop shuvit (180 degree) combined with a heelflip.
 Flow skateboarder James Espinoza was filmed performing a fakie variation on The Berrics website.

 Nollie inward heelflip

 An inward heelflip executed at the front of the board in the nollie position.
-Professional skateboarder Bryan Herman performs the trick in a promotional video clip for his signature model shoe the Emerica "G6", and professional skateboarder Chris Cole was filmed executing a nollie inward heelflip at the Woodward facility in Egypt in 2010.
+Professional skateboarder Bryan Herman performs the trick in a promotional video clip for his signature model shoe the Emerica "G6", and professional skateboarder Chris Cole was filmed executing a nollie inward heelflip in the Egypt skatepark, at the Woodward facility, in 2010.
 Professional skateboarder Lenny Rivas filmed a "Trick Tip" for CCS TV (Internet video channel for the CCS online retail outlet) in December 2012.